jlengrand/gitlab-recipes/README.md

 ## GitLab recipes: unofficial guides for using GitLab with different software

-provided by the community, for systems other than the officially supported (Debian/Ubuntu).
+eoiwurtpoiwurpoetiuprovided by the community, for systems other than the officially supported (Debian/Ubuntu).

 Bare in mind that this repository is co-maintained by volunteers/contributors like you.